 Millbrook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Millbrook is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Millbrook who work in sales jobs (25.40%), management occupations (24.60%), and healthcare (8.73%).

-Because of many things, Millbrook is a great place for families with children to consider.
-First of all, many other families with children live here, making Millbrook a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Millbrook has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Millbrook is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Millbrook’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small village, Millbrook does not have a public transit system used by locals to get to and from work.